-A Learn to Curl clinic is a great way for anyone, age 6 to adult, to get your first exposure to the sport.
+A Learn to Curl clinic is a great way for anyone, age 7 to adult, to get your first exposure to the sport.
 Each lesson is a 2-hour introduction and instructional session that teaches people the basics of curling.
 Participants learn physical play, rules, and strategy.
 We strive for a low instructor-to-student ratio with an emphasis on active participation.
 Within minutes, you are throwing rocks and sweeping.
 You finish off the session playing a mini game.
+Learn To Curl sessions are also a great way for small groups to enjoy a new activity at a great price, and guests can all curl together as a group.

 A Learn to Curl clinic includes: